-Direct loans are available for students and parents to help pay for the cost of a student's education after high school.
+Federal Direct loans are available for students and parents to help pay for the cost of a student's postsecondary education.
+Unlike scholarships and grants, loans are borrowed money and must be repaid.
 The lender is the U.S. Department of Education rather than a bank.
 Direct loans have several repayment plans that are designed to meet the needs of borrowers.

-Eligibility for direct subsidized and unsubsidized loans is based on the information reported on the Free Application for Federal Student Aid (FAFSA).
-No interest is charged on subsidized loans while the student is in school at least half-time.
+Eligibility for direct subsidized and unsubsidized loans is based on the information reported on the FAFSA.
+No interest is charged on subsidized loans while the student is enrolled at least half-time.
 Interest is charged on unsubsidized loans beginning at the time of disbursement.